Nebraska Medical Assistance Program (Nebraska Medicaid ) Long Term Care Programs, Benefits & Eligibility Requirements

 Items not covered include a private room, specialized food, comfort items not considered routine (tobacco, sweets and cosmetics, for example) and any care services not considered medically necessary.

 Nebraska Nursing Home Medicaid beneficiaries are required to give most of their income to the state to help cover care expenses.
-They are only allowed to keep a “personal needs allowance” (PNA) of $75/month, which can be spent on personal items such as clothes, snacks, books, haircuts, flowers, etc. They can also keep enough of their income to make Medicare premium payments if they are “dual eligible,” and enough to make any Medicaid-approved spousal income allowance payments to financially needy spouses who are not Medicaid applicants or recipients.
+They are only allowed to keep a “personal needs allowance” of $75/month, which can be spent on personal items such as clothes, snacks, books, haircuts, flowers, etc. They can also keep enough of their income to make Medicare premium payments if they are “dual eligible,” and enough to make any Medicaid-approved spousal income allowance payments to financially needy spouses who are not Medicaid applicants or recipients.

 Nebraska Nursing Home Medicaid is an entitlement.
 This means all qualified applicants are guaranteed by law, aka “entitled,” to receive benefits without wait.
 However, not all nursing homes accept Medicaid, and those that do may not have any available spaces when you or your loved one needs care.
 So, eligible applicants are guaranteed nursing home coverage without wait, but they are not guaranteed coverage in any facility they choose.